scottrobinson9116/BookManagementApp/README.md

 -----------------------------------

-Backend: A node.js server that routes API calls that primarily deal with displaying book information, and editing checked in and checked out books.
+Backend: A node.js server that routes API calls effectively displaying book information, and editing checked in and checked out books.

 -----------------------------------